Posted on: January 17, 2014

 7. Asthma Action Plan to appropriately care for your breathing problems.

-Remember to be a proactive patient regarding your asthma and continue to speak with your physician about any new problems or concerns.
+Remember to be a proactive patient if you think you are getting the flu with asthma and continue to speak with your physician about any new problems or concerns.

 You can also check out these additional resources for more information: